 Hopefully, our experience with BlogVault vs ManageWP and the valuable information I want to share with you all will help you get on with your decision.

 Read also: SEMrush Vs SimilarWeb: Which One Is Better?

-How I looked for the right solution?
+How do I look for the right solution?

 Initially, I set out with my research by checking different backup plugins on the market.
-Google search results give many options but it can be confusing to trust a product or service based on what’s written on their website.
+Google search results give many options but it can be confusing to trust a product or service based on what’s written on its website.

 The initial criteria included:

 - Frequent, incremental backups stored remotely

 - Protection from malware, such as spyware, viruses, ransomware, etc.

 - Website management for different sites and plugins